 When you create or edit an existing deployment, you can fine-tune the capacity, add extensions, and select additional features.

 Autoscaling reduces some of the manual effort required to manage a deployment by adjusting the capacity as demands on the deployment change.
 Currently, autoscaling is supported to scale Elasticsearch data tiers upwards, and to scale machine learning nodes both upwards and downwards.
-See Deployment autoscaling to learn more.
+Check Deployment autoscaling to learn more.

 Depending upon how much data you have and what queries you plan to run, you need to select a cluster size that fits your needs.
 There is no silver bullet for deciding how much memory you need other than simply testing it.
 The cluster performance metrics in the Elasticsearch Service Console can tell you if your cluster is sized appropriately.
 You can also enable deployment monitoring for more detailed performance metrics.
 Fortunately, you can change the amount of memory allocated to the cluster later without any downtime for HA deployments.

 For trials, larger sizes are not available until you add a credit card.

 Currently, half the memory is assigned to the JVM heap (a bit less when monitoring is activated).
 For example, on a 32 GB cluster, 16 GB are allotted to heap.
 The disk-to-RAM ratio currently is 1:24, meaning that you get 24 GB of storage space for each 1 GB of RAM.
 All clusters are backed by SSD drives.

 For production systems, we recommend not using less than 4 GB of RAM for your cluster, which assigns 2 GB to the JVM heap.